 It appears that C.S.
-Lewis has no middle ground when it comes to God.
-At one time he was an atheist and of the worst kind, but then he saw the light and became a powerful speaker for God.
+Lewis has no middle ground when it comes to You.
+At one time he was an atheist and of the worst kind, but then he saw the light and became a powerful speaker for You.

-I have to disagree with the last quote because I think more people are doing just the opposite of what Lenny Bruce said.
-And the churches they go to are led by false prophets or just pastors that run their church like it’s a business and not the house of God.
+I have to disagree with the last quote on the list below because I think more people are doing just the opposite of what Lenny Bruce said.
+And the churches they go to are led by false prophets or just pastors that run their church like it’s a business and not Your house.

 More and more people are walking the easy road, going through the wide gate that Jesus warned us about:

 “Enter ye in at the straight gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat:

 Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it” (Matt 7:13-14).

 In regards to the atheists we talked about yesterday, I don’t know how You can put up with us.
 People are horrible, especially the non-believers (I was one of them).
 Some of them have got to be the devil’s children.